- Why do I want to do this?

 As outlined in our knowledge base article "iGive Causes: Goals and Strategy,

 " making iGive successful for your cause is a numbers game.
 The more supporters actively using iGive to shop, the more money your cause will raise.
 In a recent market study (2012) we found that causes that link their Facebook Fan page to iGive receive, on average, 395% more in donations than causes that do not.
 It is that simple.

 - How does connecting my iGive cause to Facebook get more supporters shopping?

-iGive can make automatic posts to your Facebook Fan Page as the page itself, telling your followers to signup and support your cause through iGive; it can post shopping activity to your page to reaffirm that behavior and encourage other supporters to do so; it can post when your cause is receiving a check from iGive; and more.
+iGive can make automatic posts to your Facebook Fan Page or Facebook Group as the page itself, telling your followers to signup and support your cause through iGive; it can post shopping activity to your page to reaffirm that behavior and encourage other supporters to do so; it can post when your cause is receiving a check from iGive; and more.
 These posts & their frequency (which you control) reaffirm iGive with your followers as a way to help your cause.

 - What do we mean by a Fan Page?

-A Facebook Fan page is NOT the same thing as a Facebook account/profile or Group Page.
-A Facebook account/profile belongs to one person, well, one email address anyway, and is presumably managed and used by one person.
+A Facebook Fan page is NOT the same thing as a Facebook account/profile.
+A Facebook account/profile belongs to one person (well, one email address anyway), and is presumably managed and used by one person.